modelscope/evalscope/README.md

 ## 🎉 News
+- 🔥 **[2024.09.18]** Our documentation has been updated to include a blog module, featuring some technical research and discussions related to evaluations.
+We invite you to [📖 read it](https://evalscope.readthedocs.io/en/refact_readme/blog/index.html).
+- 🔥 **[2024.09.12]** Support for LongWriter evaluation, which supports 10,000+ word generation.
+You can use the benchmark [LongBench-Write](evalscope/third_party/longbench_write/README.md) to measure the long output quality as well as the output length.
 - 🔥 **[2024.08.30]** Support for custom dataset evaluations, including text datasets and multimodal image-text datasets.
 - 🔥 **[2024.08.20]** Updated the official documentation, including getting started guides, best practices, and FAQs.
 Feel free to [📖read it here](https://evalscope.readthedocs.io/en/latest/)!
 - 🔥 **[2024.08.09]** Simplified the installation process, allowing for pypi installation of vlmeval dependencies; optimized the multimodal model evaluation experience, achieving up to 10x acceleration based on the OpenAI API evaluation chain.